Last Updated on November 11, 2025 by Maryam Siddiqui

 Families gather for an elaborate dinner to celebrate together.
 The evening is all about surrounding yourself with love and joy and reflecting on how the year went.

-Family gatherings are incomplete without a massive spread of delicious home-cooked meals.
-This spread usually includes roasted lamb or pork, seafood platters, and hearty soups that bring warmth to the soul.
-And for dessert, turrón and polvorones end the night on a sweet note.
+Family gatherings in Spain are never complete without a grand spread of delicious home-cooked dishes.
+The feast often features roasted lamb or pork, seafood platters, and hearty soups that warm the soul.
+To finish on a sweet note, classic desserts like turrón and polvorones make the celebration truly unforgettable.

 It’s common for families to sing the traditional Christmas carols, known as villancicos.
 You can often hear other families singing the same songs from houses nearby.